-There’s a small older man with a small dog who used to sit on this bench, or the other one directly across the trail from it.
-He would greet people and wish them a good day.
+A small older man with a small dog used to sit on this bench, or the other one directly across the trail from it.
+He would greet people and wish them well.
 The first few times I saw him, he was smoking.
-The smell was strong, and while I wanted to feel differently, I wondered how the smoke could be so intensely strong and displeasing and thinking “Well, my day would be better if you weren’t smoking it up.”
-I would give him my best effort at a smile, but the irritation was probably evident in my body language.
+The smell was strong, and while I wanted to feel differently, I wondered how the smoke could be so intensely strong and displeasing.
+I was thinking “Well, my day would be better if you weren’t smoking it up.”
+I would give him my best effort at a smile, but the irony!
+The irritation was probably evident in my body language.

-As for the training part of my week, a lot of my rides have glorious moments.
+As for the training part of the week, a lot of my rides had glorious moments.
 This week had fewer.
 It was on the cold side, and I was feeling pretty punk.
 I donated blood, but that was after the riding and wasn’t responsible for all of my low energy.

 According to the Red Cross, I still don’t have Covid antibodies.
-No surprise, but being higher on the risk side, and lower on the vaccine priority side, it would be welcome to learn I’d had that magical case that was so mild I didn’t know it happened, but for the antibodies showing up.
+No surprise, but being higher on the risk side, and lower on the vaccine priority side, it would be welcome to learn I’d had that magical case that was so mild I didn’t know it happened until the antibodies showed up.

 I did some of my riding indoors on the recumbent.
-I don’t count that in my weekly mileage, but this week I’m going to be happy with considering it part of my training.
-I can ride outdoors in the more miserable weather conditions once I’m filming.
+That keeps me going.
+I don’t get the leg pain from not riding and it fills some of the exercise endorphin drop that happens when my exercise levels decrease.
+Still, I don’t count that in my weekly mileage.
+This week I’m going to be happy with considering it part of my training though.
+I can ride outdoors in the more miserable weather conditions once I’m filming for the project.

-Until next time, here’s hoping you find it easy to feel the glory in your days, and… do, Have a glorious day!
+Until next time, here’s hoping you find it easy to feel the glory in your days.